-Cannabidiol, also commonly known as CBD, is one of the primary active compounds found in cannabis and hemp.
+Cannabidiol, also commonly known as CBD, is one of the primary active compounds found in marijuana and hemp.
 In recent years, countless research studies have been carried out into the potential benefits of CBD.
-It is thought to be antioxidant, anti-inflammatory, and have neuroprotective effects, and may be useful in the treatment of a variety of conditions.
+It is thought to have antioxidant, anti-inflammatory, and neuroprotective effects.
+For these reasons, it may be useful in the treatment of a variety of conditions.

-This is a problem, since if CBD is ever to be taken seriously as a drug, it is vital that we know exactly how it works.
-This includes understanding how the body metabolizes CBD, and how it could interact with other medications.
+For CBD to be fully accepted as a therapy, it’s important to understand how the body metabolizes CBD, and how CBD could interact with other medications.

 What is Metabolism?

 Before we can understand how CBD is metabolized, we first need to know how metabolism works in general.
-Metabolism is a word which gets thrown around a lot.
-It is often referred to in relation to weight loss or gain, with some people claiming to have a ‘fast’ or ‘slow’ metabolism.
+Metabolism is often referred to in relation to weight loss or gain.
+As you know, some people claim to have a ‘fast’ or ‘slow’ metabolism.
 What people are talking about here is their basal metabolic rate, or the number of calories a particular person needs to keep their body functioning while at rest.

 Although it is sometimes referred to as metabolism, basal metabolic rate is quite different from the metabolism of CBD and other drugs.
 Here we are talking about the rate at which CBD is broken down by the body into different compounds known as metabolites.

 This process happens to anything that you put into your body.
-For example, when you eat a meal, carbohydrates are broken down into sugars, fats into triglycerides, and proteins into amino acids.
-Metabolism transforms your food into substances which can actually be used by your cells, and is under the control of chemicals called enzymes.
+For example when you eat a meal, carbohydrates are broken down into sugars, fats into triglycerides, and proteins into amino acids.
+Metabolism transforms your food into substances which can be used by your cells, and this entire process is under the control of chemicals called enzymes.

-Drugs are metabolized in a similar way, and much of this happens in the liver.
-The metabolism of drugs by the liver is known as the ‘first pass effect’ or ‘first pass metabolism.’
+Drugs are metabolized in a similar way, and much of this happens in the gut and the liver.
+This is known as the ‘first-pass effect,’ or ‘first-pass metabolism.’

 First Pass Metabolism and CBD

-When you take CBD orally, either as an oil, tincture, capsules, or edibles, it has to pass through your digestive system.
-In the intestines, it is absorbed into your bloodstream and transported to the liver through the hepatic portal system.
+When you take CBD orally (either as an oil, tincture, capsules, or edibles), it has to pass through your digestive system.
+In the intestines, the CBD is absorbed into your bloodstream and transported to the liver through the hepatic portal system.
 In your liver, CBD is broken down into its metabolites by enzymes.
-These metabolites are then transported to the heart, and circulated around your body in the bloodstream.
+These metabolites are then circulated around your body in the bloodstream.

 CBD products can be expensive, so to get the most for your money you will want to choose the option that provides the best bioavailability.
 This will ensure that your body can absorb the maximum amount of CBD and reduce the amount that is wasted.